-McMahon is the prime consultant responsible for the preliminary engineering and final design of the estimated $3.5 million dollar “Dallas 5‐Leg” intersection improvement project.
+McMahon was the prime consultant responsible for the preliminary engineering and final design of the estimated $3.5 million dollar “Dallas 5‐Leg” intersection improvement project.
 This project was identified as a “high priority” project in the Back Mountain Area Council of Government’s Transportation Plan, prepared in 2006.
 The project was completed in 2018, eight months ahead of schedule.

 The VISSIM model also included key intersections and driveways to local businesses located in the immediate vicinity of the roundabout.
 The preferred “Oval” roundabout option was presented at the final public meeting.
-Throughout the public involvement process, our Team worked with the Dallas Borough’s planning consultant to coordinate the proposed roundabout design with the Borough’s Downtown Revitalization
+Throughout the public involvement process, our team worked with the Dallas Borough’s planning consultant to coordinate the proposed roundabout design with the Borough’s Downtown Revitalization Master Plan.

-The preferred “Oval” roundabout option exhibits many of the characteristics of sustainable design such as no power consumption by the elimination of the traffic signal; less roadway pavement; and lower vehicle energy use and emissions.
+The preferred “Oval” roundabout option exhibited many of the characteristics of sustainable design such as no power consumption by the elimination of the traffic signal; less roadway pavement; and lower vehicle energy use and emissions.
 The roundabout incorporated “Green” infrastructure to meet the current post construction storm water management regulations.
-The implementation of the “Oval” roundabout will result in a more pedestrian and bicycle friendly intersection and promote future retail and office development, meeting the goals of the Borough’s Downtown Revitalization Master Plan.
+The implementation of the “Oval” roundabout resulted in a more pedestrian and bicycle friendly intersection and promotes future retail and office development, meeting the goals of the Borough’s Downtown Revitalization Master Plan.

-The preferred roundabout option will be progressed through the PennDOT design and environmental permitting process to the construction phase.
-The project tasks include environmental studies/clearance, utility coordination, preliminary engineering, final design and preparation of construction plans, specifications, and estimate (PS&E package).
+The project tasks included environmental studies/clearance, utility coordination, preliminary engineering, final design and preparation of construction plans, specifications, and estimate (PS&E package).
 The project will be submitted and advertised for construction through PennDOT’s Engineering and Construction Management System (ECMS).